 - The data scientists can evaluate a basic model earlier which likewise could short-circuit work that might lead to a technical dead-end.

 - The development team is more aligned to business value.

 But how do we slice vertically in real life?

 The above analysis admittedly simplifies the reality of the nuances and challenges of vertical slicing in data science.
-Here are some guidelines for real projects:
+We spend much of our one-on-one mentoring time with our Team Lead students going over specific practices but here are some guidelines for real projects:

 - Evaluate whether to vertically slice: There are exceptions when a traditional or mixed approach might be preferred (e.g. technical Proof-of-concepts without business stakeholders, academic research, highly regulated environments that feature a series of approvals).

 - If an extensive layer (such as bulk data collection or the setup of an underlying architecture) is more efficiently executed in full (i.e. a horizontal slice), consider a mixed approach of a base horizontal layer (often developed in a “sprint 0”) with vertical slices built on top.